galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 The top level folder, which is called `dev.galasa.example.banking` in this example, is the parent project.
 The parent project is a convenient container in which to hold all of the generated files.
 The <a href="https://github.com/galasa-dev/cli/blob/main/pkg/cmd/templates/projectCreate/parent-project/pom.xml" target="_blank">pom.xml</a> in the parent project is used to build all the other generated files.

-Within the parent project structure there are three generated OSGi bundle sub-projects:
+Within the example parent project structure there are three generated OSGi bundle sub-projects:

-- The payee bundle project, _dev.galasa.example.banking.payee_, containing two Galasa tests - _TestPayee.java_ and _TestPayeeExtended.java_ - both of which relate to testing the `payee` feature.
+- The payee bundle project, _dev.galasa.example.banking.payee_, which contains two Galasa tests - _TestPayee.java_ and _TestPayeeExtended.java_ - both of which relate to testing the `payee` feature.

-- The account test bundle project, _dev.galasa.example.banking.account_, containing two Galasa tests - _TestAccount.java_ and _TestAccountExtended.java_ - both of which relate to testing the `account` feature.
+- The account test bundle project, _dev.galasa.example.banking.account_, which contains two Galasa tests - _TestAccount.java_ and _TestAccountExtended.java_ - both of which relate to testing the `account` feature.

-- An OSGi Bundle Repository (OBR)[https://felix.apache.org/documentation/subprojects/apache-felix-osgi-bundle-repository.html] which holds metadata listing the tests that are available in the Galasa test projects.
+- An OSGi Bundle Repository <a href="https://felix.apache.org/documentation/subprojects/apache-felix-osgi-bundle-repository.html" target="_blank">(OBR)</a> which holds metadata listing the tests that are available in the Galasa test projects.

 ## About the test projects

-Within each of the Galasa test projects `payee` and `account` you can see the following files and folders:
+Within each of the Galasa test projects  - `payee` and `account` - you can see the following files and folders:

-- pom.xml (for use by the Maven build tool)
+- A pom.xml file (for use by the Maven build tool)

 - A `src` tree holding source code